-Of course, the real reason semantic tactics are essential is because older SEO strategies are simply not as effective.
+Of course, the real reason semantic tactics are essential is that older SEO strategies are simply not as effective.
 At this point, some popular SEO strategies that were popular even a year ago have become obsolete, such as the concept that more links mean higher rankings and that single keyword-rich content is essential.

 When developing content to do well in a semantic search, create it with the user in mind.
 This means you need to develop high-quality content that is worthwhile and substantial.

 Ask yourself, “If I were searching for my product, what information would I want to know?”
 Then, create content that supplies that information—not just information about the product but the type of content that your target market will want to read.

 Making essential information easy to locate on your website is another way to improve your semantic score.
 In fact, you’ll notice that Google sometimes answers a search question by providing, at the top of the search results, an excerpt from a webpage that concisely responds to the question (also known as featured snippets).

 With links, like content, more isn’t necessarily better—it’s all about quality.
 Linking to relevant sites with stronger semantic scores will bolster your score more than linking to many irrelevant, low-ranking sites.

 Though jamming keywords and alternative spellings of keywords into content is an obsolete SEO strategy, keywords, especially long-tailed keywords, are still important.
 Part of creating targeted content is to effectively use tools like Google Keyword Planner or keyword.io.